Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results

 A possible solution to the problem was that the previously measured deviations in the theoretically clean ratios $R_K$ and $R_{K^{*}}$~\cite{LHCb:2017avl,LHCb:2021trn} were shown to be consistent with the deviations in the angular observables and branching ratios.
 In this way, the discovery of new physics in the ratios would also have indirectly confirmed the new physics interpretation of the deviations in the angular observables and branching ratios.
 In the present post-$R_{K^{(*)}}$ era, one must look for other solutions.

-There are estimates on the power corrections based on analyticity and the $z$-expansion beyond the QCDf approach which leads to rather small values for these contributions~\cite{Bobeth:2017vxj,Gubernari:2020eft,Gubernari:2022hxn}. {But there are also claims that not all contributions are included in these analyses (see e.g. Refs.~\cite{Ciuchini:2022wbq}.
+There are estimates on the power corrections based on analyticity and the $z$-expansion beyond the QCDf approach which leads to rather small values for these contributions~\cite{Bobeth:2017vxj,Gubernari:2020eft,Gubernari:2022hxn,Gopal:2024mgb}.
+But there are also claims that not all contributions are included in these analyses like rescattering effects of intermediate hadrons~\cite{Ciuchini:2022wbq}.
 A complete analysis of all the effects due to the anomalous thresholds does not exist yet~\cite{Mutke:2024tww}.
 Moreover, the leading term in the computation in~\cite{Gubernari:2022hxn} is proportional to the local form factors (as is the leading term in QCDf).
 Therefore, updating local form factor predictions would also lead to a reevaluation of these non-local contributions.
 There is also the claim (see Ref.~\cite{Piscopo:2023opf}, below Eq.~2.26) that for example in case of the vacuum-to-B three-particle matrix elements with the gluon and the light spectator quark the dominant region is the one in which the two fields are aligned on different light-cone directions;\footnote{Within the SCET context soft functions which {\it live} on both light cones have been recently discussed for exclusive and also for inclusive mode in Refs~\cite{Qin:2022rlk,Bartocci:2024bbf}.} thus, a local light cone expansion of matrix elements with fields aligned on one light cone direction - as used in Refs.~\cite{Bobeth:2017vxj,Gubernari:2020eft,Gubernari:2022hxn} - might not lead to the complete result (see also \cite{Melikhov:2022wct,Melikhov:2023pet}).

 The tensions in the exclusive $b \to s$ decays can also be verified by measurements of the corresponding inclusive decays, as was shown in Refs.~\cite{Huber:2024rbw,Huber:2020vup}.
 Such measurements are feasible at the BELLE-II experiment~\cite{Belle-II:2018jsg}, and may also be possible at the LHCb experiment, particularly in the high-$q^2$ region~\cite{Huber:2024rbw,Amhis:2021oik}.